jontrossbach/openshift-nuancier-crc/README.md

 ```
 oc new-app postgresql-persistent --name database --param DATABASE_SERVICE-NAME=database --param POSTGRESQL_DATABASE=sampledb --param POSTGRESQL_USER=username --param POSTGRESQL_PASSWORD=password
 ```
-Once the database is ready, adjust the `alembic.ini` and the `nuancier.cfg` to reflect database's new URL.
+Once the database is ready, adjust the `alembic.ini` and the `nuancier.cfg` to reflect the database's new URL.
 (You may have to expose the database with `oc expose`.)
 From there you can start creating all the templates from the templates and files directory with `oc create`.

 Once all the requisite files have been created, you will be ready to start your first build which can be done through the console or with the oc tool.
 When the build finishes nauncier should be accessable after you `oc expose` it.